destoer-emu/albion/README.md

-multi system emulator written using c++17 with support for gameboy and wip support for gba
+multi system emulator written using c++20 with support for gameboy and wip support for gba

 # Frontends:

-Frontends using SDL, QT and IMGUI are implemented with sdl being the most basic and qt offering basic file dialogs and imgui additonally having a debugger
+Frontends using SDL, IMGUI are implemented with sdl being the most basic and qt offering basic file dialogs and imgui additonally having a debugger

 the frontend to build can be configured at the top of the cmake file.

-Imgui depends on glfw, opengl & glew all builds (even qt) depend on sdl currently for sound.
+Imgui depends on glfw, opengl & glew all builds depend on sdl currently for sound.

 # status:
 gameboy is mostly finished with most features supported and only accuracy fixes needed